 - Great blue heron can eat valuable fish in your pond.

-- Starlings and blackbirds can eat the fruits (and vegetables) of your labor.
+- Starlings and blackbirds will eat your fruits and vegetables.

 - Canada geese will ravage grass and leave up to a pound a day (per goose) of droppings.

-To end bird problems there are several options, depending on the budget, desires and restrictions of the homeowner.
+To end bird problems, there are several options.
+Various approaches are taken depending on the budget, desires, and restrictions of the homeowner.

-But…birds are stubborn – they will want to stay if they’re happy and comfortable.
-The goal is to make the area undesirable and unappealing (via sound, odor, taste, visually or physically).
+Birds are stubborn—they will want to stay if they’re happy and comfortable.
+The goal is to make the area undesirable and unappealing via sound, odor, taste, visually, or physically.

 Bird spikes (think “barbed wire for birds”) prevent a bird from roosting on a nearby ledge, sill, roof peak, etc. Bird netting works well too.
 If birds don’t have easy, comfortable roosting access to your property, they are less likely to congregate there.